-Geraldo Rivera, well-known investigative reporter and TV journalist on ABC-TV news and "20/20" is known for his thorough reporting.
+Geraldo Rivera, controversial and widely viewed talk-show host, is wellknown for his penetrating style and investigative reporting.
 Geraldo investigated his first bagel over 20 years ago and liked what he found.

 "I started eating bagels around 1965 when I moved to New York after college.
 My favorite kind is poppyseed.
 I eat 2 or 3 a week, either toasted or untoasted with cream cheese and olives-olives in between the bagel and cream cheese.
 The strangest thing I've ever eaten on a bagel is not so strange at all-raisins.
-I'm very conservative about my culinary adventures so I haven't experimented more.
+I'm very conservative about my Celebrity Bagels culinary adventures so I haven't experimented more.
 Why do I like bagels?
 They are tastier, funnier, and more creative than plain bread.
 And they taste great with cream cheese and olives!''